VijayEluri/javarepo/NetQuiz/conf/readme.txt

-Requirerements to compile and deploy this project
+Requirements to compile and deploy this project
 ----------------------------------------------------------------------------------------
 1. Database
 ----------------------------------------------------------------------------------------